 Yes.
-You will receive three weeks of classroom training where you will learn the policies and procedures of the institution and various skills, such as the use of restraining devices, cell entry procedures, and shakedowns.
+You will receive four weeks of classroom training where you will learn the policies and procedures of the institution and various skills, such as the use of restraining devices, cell entry procedures, and shakedowns.
 There are four weeks of mentorship following Pre-service training.

 Yes.
 Training for the first four weeks is from 8:00AM to 4:30PM, Monday through Friday.
 Training is held on-site at most of our correctional facilities.

 Yes.
-You will be required to complete a probationary period of 1040 hours, which usually can be completed within six months.
+You will be required to complete a probationary period of six months.
 During this period you can be terminated for any reason if we do not feel that the job is right for you.
 After successful completion of this period, you will become a Civil Service employee.

 Historically, we have had relatively few injuries on the job.
 We take every precaution to make our facility a safe place to work.
 However, as with all public safety positions, there is potential for serious injury.

 Some posts, such as control rooms, typically involve minimal inmate contact.
 Officers that work in the cell halls or in the recreation yard work next to a large number of inmates throughout the day.

-Typically, officers assigned to guard towers, roving patrol, and transports carry weapons.
+Typically, officers assigned to towers, roving patrol, and transports carry weapons.
 Officers that work inside the prison do not carry any weapons, but may be required to be armed on an occasional basis as needed.
 All officers are thoroughly trained on how to use our weapons.

-All officers start out at $17.12/hour, regardless of their qualifications.
+All officers start out at $17.89/hour, regardless of their qualifications.
 You will receive an additional $1.00/hour for hours worked on the weekend.
 Currently in policy, officers are eligible to receive a 2.5% base pay increase after one-year of service and again at two-years of service.
 In addition, the legislature annually determines whether to award a pay increase to state employees.